yuenler/trader/README.md

 - You can adjust the frequency of the trading loop by modifying the sleep interval in `main.py`.
 - Update the query parameters in `news_bing.py` and `news_newsdata.py` to change the news sources or topics.

-## Disclaimer
-- This program is provided for educational purposes only.
-Automated trading can be risky and is subject to financial regulations.
-Ensure compliance with the laws in your jurisdiction.
-- The program does not guarantee profitable trading outcomes.
-Use it at your own risk.

-## Contributing
-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your changes.

-## License
-[Add your chosen license here]

-## Contact
-[Your contact information or links to your social media profiles]